 - Use proper equipment.
-If your church lacks a - Lighten the load when possible.
-Even professionals would not move a full desk or file - Many moving companies offer hourly labor.
+If your church lacks a dolly, rent one. - Lighten the load when possible.
+Even professionals would not move a full desk or file cabinet. - Many moving companies offer hourly labor.
 Check rates in your area - the money you spend could save you pain in the long run.